lucasbekker/CMaT/README.md

 ### Dependencies

-This project depends on Thrust, cuSPARSE, cuBLAS and MKL.
-These can be obtained by installing the CUDA toolkit and MKL.
+This project depends on CUDA, Thrust, AmgX, cuSPARSE, cuBLAS, cuSOLVER, MKL and MAGMA.

 cuSPARSE, cuBLAS and MKL provide the required BLAS implementations.
 Thrust provides memory management and other mathematical functionality.
+AmgX, cuSOLVER, MKL and MAGMA are used for the solvers

 Everything must be compiled using the NVCC compiler provided by NVIDIA.
-This is a (hard) requirement of Thrust.
 The target platform is Linux and the target host compiler (of NVCC) is GCC.